 There was a time when happy hours were mostly for hawking greasy pub grub that practically begged to be washed down with PBRs and bottom-shelf swill.
 Those places are still around, but as our collective food and beverage palates evolve, so does the demand for quality fare at reasonable prices—even during happy hour.
 Read on for our guide to the top restaurants and bars in Los Angeles where you can get the most bang out of your happy hour bucks.

-This grown-up restaurant in the heart of Hollywood has introduced a “Six Degrees of Sadie” menu, with a variety of small plates and specialty drinks each priced at only $6.
-Among the rich nibbles are deviled "bacon and eggs" with crispy prosciutto, oysters on the half-shell with a "bloody mary" mignonette, an ahi poke with cucumber pickle and lotus root and steamed Pei mussels in a smoky tomato broth.
+This grown-up restaurant in the heart of Hollywood has introduced a “Sip & Savor” happy hour menu, with a variety of small plates and specialty drinks each priced at only $6.
+Among the rich nibbles are deviled "bacon and eggs" with crispy prosciutto, oysters on the half-shell with a "bloody mary" mignonette, an ahi poke with cucumber pickle and lotus root, and steamed PEI mussels in a smoky tomato broth.
 Cocktail classics are the Moscow Mule, Daiquiri and Old-Fashioned.
-The Six Degrees menu is served in the Center Lounge Tuesdays through Friday from 6 p.m. to 8 p.m.
+The happy hour menu is served in the Center Lounge Tuesdays through Friday from 6 p.m. to 8 p.m.

 Chef/owner David Myers’ popular West Hollywood French brasserie is known for its traditional menu and sensational cocktail program.
-During the “hourglass hour,” a variety of bites and beverages are priced at only $9 and $6, respectively.
-Choose between a daily-changing selection of four oysters or shrimp cocktail in the raw section, a cheese and meat plate, or nibbles of steak or salmon tartare or truffle fries.
+During the “Hourglass Hour,” a variety of bites and beverages are priced at only $9 and $6, respectively.
+Choose between a daily changing selection of four oysters or shrimp cocktail from the raw bar, a cheese and meat plate, nibbles of steak or salmon tartare, or truffle fries.
 Among cocktails are the Aviation No. 1, with gin, crème de violette and lemon (ideal for pairing with the raw selections) or the spa-influenced El Ranchero, with tequila, lime and cucumber.
 The menu is offered every day of the week from 5 p.m. to 7 p.m.

 The former Henry’s Hat space in Studio City is now home to a trendy gastropub, Spoonful.
 Aside from a few nods to vegetarians and a straightforward burger, the menu is otherwise dishing Dixie—and the happy hour is no exception.
-All appetizers are priced at $3, from fabulous fried green tomatoes, with a light layer of cornmeal crust and a nicely spiced remoulade to whiskey-glazed chicken wings and buffalo shrimp.
-Featured cocktails change daily and are specially priced at $7, while all other cocktails—including those made with the slow-melting Japanese ice globe—are $2 off.
+All appetizers are priced at $3, from fabulous fried green tomatoes, with a light layer of cornmeal crust and a nicely spiced remoulade, to whiskey-glazed chicken wings and buffalo shrimp.
+Featured cocktails change daily and are specially priced at $7, while old-school drinks like Jack & Coke and Bombay & tonic are only $3.
 Happy hour runs daily from 4 p.m. to 7 p.m.

 FIG at Five is a singular hour in which most everything on the menu, except steaks and the “feed me” tasting menu, is available for half-price.
 This includes cheese and charcuterie plates, snacks, starters, entrees and desserts, plus beverages.
 Considering chef Ray Garcia’s focus on farmers market fare, dishes change quite frequently, making it a huge draw for foodie regulars.
 Among seasonal items worth a whirl are the super fresh chopped salad (normally $16), the beautifully seasoned young beets (typically $14) and the summery market asparagus with duck fat mushrooms and quail egg (usually $16).
 For dessert, don’t miss the house-favorite peanut butter crunch bar (normally $11).
 Happy is available Monday through Friday from 5 p.m. to 6 p.m. only.

 Along with Waterloo & City and Corner Door, A-Frame anchors a trio of gastropubs along the western edge of Culver City.
 Distinguished by its unique, pitched roof, A-Frame is part of Kogi BBQ chef Roy Choi’s emerging culinary empire, and the food is as imaginative, yet approachable, as the architecture.
 The massive double cheeseburger ($7) combines a seemingly chaotic array of toppings—sharp cheddar, tomato confit, pickled red onions, hot sauce and sesame mayo—into a series of beguiling bites that are each a little different and a lot decadent.
 But be sure to start with the heirloom pickles ($3)—more like a creative play on crudités—with pickled apples, carrots and more.
 Also, try one of three cocktails ($7), such as the Backwoods, comprised of bourbon, applejack, maple and bitters.
-Happy hour takes place Monday through Friday from 5 p.m. to 7 p.m. throughout the restaurant.
+Happy hour takes place Monday through Friday from 5 p.m. to 7 p.m.; items rotate on and off the menu to change things up from time to time.

 Stop by A-Frame’s two neighboring restaurants for a proper happy hour bar crawl.
-Waterloo and City’s twice daily happy hour is also from 5 p.m. to 7 p.m., and again from 10 p.m. to midnight, except Sunday, when it runs 9 p.m. to 11 p.m.
-Eclectic appetizers include the rich chicken liver mousse ($6) to Indian butter chicken flatbread ($8) and even a sticky toffee pudding dessert ($5).
+Waterloo and City’s daily happy hour is held from 5 p.m. to 7 p.m., except on Sunday, when it runs from 3 p.m. to 7 p.m.
+Eclectic appetizers include the rich chicken liver mousse ($6), an Indian butter chicken flatbread ($8) and a wedge salad ($6).
 Check out the “pub-tails,” too.

 A South Bay favorite, but little-known outside of its Hollywood Riviera enclave, Bouzy sports a casual, family-friendly vibe early on and then fills with more of a traditional bar crowd as the night progresses.
 Fortunately, there’s a happy hour for each.
 The food menu changes frequently, but includes both nibbles ($3), such as a delightfully creamy and crunchy egg salad on rye or roasted Brussels sprouts in balsamic, as well as “bigger bites” ($5) like chile verde with slow-braised pork, or a dinner salad of mixed greens with shaved fennel and apple.
 Cocktails like the Bouzy Hurricane are $4 each, and eight-ounce quartinos of food-friendly wines are only $5.
 Both happy hours take place daily from 4 p.m. to 6 p.m. and 9 p.m. to close.